googlefonts/googlefonts.github.io/gf-guide/metrics.md

 for file in Path("fonts").glob("**/*.ttf"):
 	font = TTFont(file)

-	#Calculate the adjustment to the sTypo metrics versus the emBox. (this assumes sTypo is set based on emBox)
+	#Calculate the adjustment to the sTypo metrics versus the em-box. (this assumes sTypo is set based on em-box)
 	glyphHeight = font["OS/2"].sTypoAscender - font["OS/2"].sTypoDescender
 	newHeight = font["head"].unitsPerEm
 	adjustment = int((glyphHeight - newHeight) / 2)

-	#if this adjustment value is 0, as in to say the sTypo values are set aligned with the emBox, then no adjustments will occur.
+	#if this adjustment value is 0, as in to say the sTypo values are set aligned with the em-box, then no adjustments will occur.

 	for i in font["vmtx"].metrics:
 		# want to make sure that if a glyph height is set differently that we don't modify it.
 Only the ones that match sTypo.